NZMinusDev/frontend-core/README.md

 1. Package manager [NPM](https://www.npmjs.com/) and [NodeJs](https://nodejs.org/en/) platform.
 2. Some CLI to execute commands from directory of your project (bash is recommended).
-3. Clean VS Code editor.
+3. Clean VS Code editor(optional).

 ### Installation